GrahamLea/simple-log/release/README.txt

 STATUS

-Version 1.0 of Simpel Log was basically a major refactor of my own similar logger that I've been using for years.
+Version 1.0 of Simple Log was basically a major refactor of my own similar logger that I've been using for years.

 Version 2.0 was the biggest and most important update to Simple Log since its creation.